cpbaumann/getRequestParam/README.md

 * &name string required
 	the request key is required

-* &type string required Default: `GET`
+* &type string required Default: 'GET'
 	POST or GET

 * &allowedValues array optional. checks array of allowed input values, returns a fallback value when it fails

 * &allowedTypes string optional. checks input natural numbers (1,2,3 no zero), returns a fallback value when it fails

+* &default string optional.
+Default: ''
+  returns default if request is not set or empty.

+* &fallbackvalue string optional.
+Default: ''
+  returns fallbackvalue if request value validation fails

 ## USAGE: